PHP-DI/PHP-DI/doc/performances.md

 }
 ```

-As a side note, do not confuse "development environment" with your automated tests.
-You are encouraged to run your automated tests (PHPUnit, Behat, etc.) on a system as close to your production setup (which means with the container compiled).

 ### Optimizing for compilation

 As you can read in the "*How it works*" section, PHP-DI will take all the definitions it can find and compile them.
 That means that definitions like **autowired classes that are not listed in the configuration cannot be compiled** since PHP-DI doesn't know about them.